Cheeseborgers/shelve-it/README.md

 ## Missing Features / Known Issues

-- Shelves can currently store any item (books only in future)
+- Shelves can currently store any item (books only in future) (90% done)
-- Missing textures and logic for texture change (dependent on container capacity)
+- Missing textures and logic for texture change (dependent on container capacity) (50% done)

 ## FAQ